Dominica luxury accommodation, Rosalie Bay

 Examples of merchandise include hand-woven straw sun hats by a local villager who is over 80 years old, oil paintings from local artists, hand-painted greeting cards, hand-painted gourds and masks made out of dead tree fern roots and hand-crafted jewelry from coconut and gourd shells.

-Rosalie Bay Resort also supports several charitable organizations through giving and volunteering.
-Those include a local literacy program, the youth cricket team, Grotto for the Homeless (home for the homeless), Feed My Sheep (helps youth and elderly) and YouthQuake (disadvantaged troubled kids).
+Rosalie Bay Eco Resort also supports several charitable organizations through giving and volunteering.
+Those include a local literacy program, Grotto for the Homeless (home for the homeless), Feed My Sheep (helps youth and elderly) and YouthQuake (disadvantaged troubled kids).